 Argentine ants need warmth and moisture to feel cozy.
 The species are native to northern Argentina, southern Brazil, Uruguay and Paraguay.
 In their search for warm places to colonize, Argentine ants have now invaded most of the areas in the world that have mild winters and Mediterranean climates.

-In California, virtually all of the Argentine ants along the state’s coast are thought to be part of one massive super-colony of insects.
+In California, researchers believe virtually every Argentine ant mound along the state’s coast is a part of one massive super-colony of insects.
 While the ants appreciate the warm coastal temperatures, they also need lots of humidity to keep their mega-colonies going.

 When California dries out along the coastal and urban areas, Argentine ants slip inside buildings to quench their thirst.
 If you have any leaks, drips, heavy condensation, or puddles full of water around your place, the ants will move in and take advantage of the free hydration.